Goodnight, Little Hero

 Choose DreamTales if the thing you actually want is narrated audio stories in a polished mobile app — voices, soundscapes, offline mode, kid listens while you drive.

-Choose Goodnight, Little Hero if the thing you actually want is a calmer bedtime routine — a nightly story you read together where your kid is the hero and the boring steps became chapter two, tried free with zero card risk.
+Choose Goodnight, Little Hero if you want a nightly story you read together where your child is the hero, with an optional mode that can include the routine details you select.

 Neither is wrong.
 They're built around different bedtimes.